 Type of Insurance

 There are two general types of life insurance in Canada; term and permanent.
 If the intention is to keep the insurance until the key person retires or exits the business, then term life insurance is appropriate.
 If the intention is to offer the insurance to the key person when they exit the business (perhaps as a benefit), then permanent life insurance would be appropriate.

 There are three parties to the insurance policy, the insured, the policy owner, and the beneficiary.
 The insured will of course be the key person.
 The corporation will normally be the beneficiary and the policy owner.
 This means the corporation would both own, control, and pay for the insurance policy.
 These premiums are not normally deductible.

-Would you like a quote on key person life insurance?
-Simply call 1-877-344-4011 at your convenience, or fill out the following form to request a callback.[contact-form-7 404 “Not Found”]
+Would you like a quote on life insurance?
+Simply call 1-877-344-4011 at your convenience or book a call with one of our life insurance specialists.